brandonpittman/brandonpittman/README.md

 standard Web APIs and model your communication with the server as tried-and-true form submissions.

-## Philosophy

-I'm a practicing Stoic.
-I try to apply the Socratic Method to all discourse.
-I look for the clearest/simplest solution to any problem.

 ## Support My work

 If you've found any of my open-source work helpful, please consider supporting